haiku/buildtools/gcc/gcc/config/avr/avr.md

    (set (match_dup 0)
         (reg:SI 22))]
   {
-    /* Do the QI -> HI extension explicitely before the multiplication.  */ /* Do the HI -> SI extension implicitely and after the multiplication.  */
+    // Do the QI -> HI extension explicitly before the multiplication.
+    // Do the HI -> SI extension implicitly and after the multiplication.

     if (QImode == <MODE>mode)
       operands[1] = gen_rtx_SIGN_EXTEND (HImode, operands[1]);